CIPFA Test of Relevant Expertise Frequently Asked Questions

-Frequently asked questions about the Test of Relevant Expertise (TRE) pathways route
+Frequently asked questions about the CIPFA Test of Relevant Expertise (TRE) pathways route

 The following questions and answers will provide you with all the information you need to know about the Test of Relevant Expertise (TRE) pathways route to ICAS membership.
-Currently this route is only available to CIPFA members with more than seven years post-qualification experience.
+Currently, this route is only available to CIPFA members with more than seven years of post-qualification experience.

 1. Why should I apply?

 - The ‘CA’ designation from ICAS is globally recognised as a leading accountancy qualification.

 - The pathways route is for individuals who are looking to develop their careers beyond their current role.